colestrode/slack-standup-bot/README.md

 ## Set Up

-Clone this repo and deploy it to your favorite server, I'm all set up for Heroku in case that's your thing.
+Clone this repo and deploy it to your favorite server.
+I'm all set up for Heroku in case that's your thing.
 Since I need to remember stuff, I'll need access to a Redis server too.

 Go to this page set me up in Slack: https://my.slack.com/services/new/bot